joseph-michael/project1/README.md

 Click 'Add website' navigation link to add a new website to your bookmark gallery.

-Paste link to website and a screenshot will automatically be taken of the website and added to your list.
+Paste link to website and a screenshot will automatically be taken of the website and you will be redirected to your updated list.

 ## Built With